Michigan Highways: Since 1997.

 2005 (Sept 22) – The route of US-41 from Houghton to its northern terminus at Copper Harbor is designated as a National Scenic Byway.

-2005 (Oct 10) – Negotiations between MDOT and the City of Marquette result in several jurisdictional transfers today, including the transfer of the route of BUS US-41 through downtown to local control.
+2005 (Oct 10) – Negotiations between MDOT and the City of Marquette result in several jurisdictional transfers, including the cancellation and transfer of the entirety of BUS US-41 through downtown to municipal control.
 Also transferred on this date are all of unsigned M-554 to the City of Marquette and McClellan Ave from (former) M-554 northerly to US-41/M-28 west of downtown to MDOT as part of M-553.

 2005 (Nov 22) – The US-41 Interstate Bridge connecting Menominee with Marinette, Wisc is opened to traffic today, having been closed for nearly 13 months.
 The final details will be complete in the next few weeks and a ribbon-cutting ceremony is to be held in early December.